buddyboss/buddyboss-platform/src/readme.txt

 * Forums - Fixed 'Description' input not displaying correctly for 'Create New Forum' shortcode
 * Forums - Fixed custom 'CSS Classes' added to Forums menu not displaying on Forums link
 * Forums - Fixed text in forum replies displaying as HTML markup in certain situations
+* Activity - Fixed the setting to allow activity stream commenting on forum discussions and replies
-* Profiles - Fixed setting 'Photos' as the default profile tab resulting in 404 error
+* Profiles - Fixed assigning 'Photos' as the default profile tab resulting in 404 error
 * Privacy - Fixed issue with Privacy and Terms of Service pages occasionally getting 404 errors
 * Emails - Fixed formatting of BuddyBoss emails when viewed in Microsoft Outlook
 * Widgets - Added new '(BB) Profile Completion' widget for showing profile completion progress